ccsm-cds-tools/ccsm-ecqm/README.md

 # Cervical Cancer Screening and Management eCQMs

 ## Draft Content
 The content in this CCSM eCQM repository is in a DRAFT state and is not for general use.
 This repository contains measure definitions which are under *active development*.
 The eCQMs have not been tested in a clinical environment and should be considered a *work-in-progress*.
-Per the [Apache-2.0 License under which the CCSM CDS is released](#licenses), *no warranty is made* and *no liability is assumed*.
+Per the [Apache-2.0 License under which the CCSM eCQMs are released](#licenses), *no warranty is made* and *no liability is assumed*.

 ## Content Index